Barry Whitbread

-Barry Whitbread (born c.
-1949) is an English former football player and coach who led the Singapore national football team to the country's first ever international trophy in football, the 1998 AFF Championship.
+Barry Whitbread (October 1948 – 9 September 2026) was an English football player and coach who led the Singapore national team to the country's first ever international trophy in football, the 1998 AFF Championship.

 Club career

-Whitbread played football as a forward for Lancaster City in the Northern Premier League while a student at Lancaster University.
+Whitbread was born in Manchester in October 1948.
+He played football as a forward for Lancaster City in the Northern Premier League while a student at Lancaster University.
 He scored a hat-trick on his debut for the club, and scored their early goal in what became a 2–1 defeat to Football League opponents Notts County in the first round proper of the 1972–73 FA Cup.
 Transferred nearer home for a fee of £250, Whitbread's 29 goals helped Runcorn to the Northern Premier League title in the 1975–76 season.
 After scoring 181 career goals for Runcorn, he joined Altrincham in 1979 for a club record fee of £6,400.
 He helped the club reach the 1982 FA Trophy final, in which he made his final appearance as a player, on the losing side.